Recording With MacAdmins

 A Good Internet Connection

 We use Zoom to do our live coordination, and we’ll make sure that you get access to that on the day of the recording.
 Zoom is a bit bandwidth hungry, so we tend to recommend somewhere with business-grade Internet access with at least 10Mbps down and 5Mbps up.
 To test your connection, visit Speedtest.net and check things out.

 A Way To Record

-We recommend Audacity or QuickTime Player for recording locally.
-You can get Audacity for free from their website, or QuickTime ships with every Mac.
-You can set the correct input easily in the top menu bar next to Core Audio in Audacity, and select your source, or, for QuickTime Player, you can select your audio interface from the New Audio Recording window.
-We’re always happy to troubleshoot your recording setup, just let us know!
+We recommend QuickTime Player for recording locally.
+Every Mac on the planet has QuickTime Player.
+If you’re on a Windows machine, Audacity is a great free option that you can install, then remove when you’re done. for QuickTime Player, you can select your audio interface from the New Audio Recording window.
+You can set the correct input easily in the top menu bar next to Core Audio in Audacity, and select your source, or, We’re always happy to troubleshoot your recording setup, just let us know!
 Plan on 350-700MB of free disk space to record your audio.

 We would love it if you could record in Mono, with a sample rate of 44.1Khz, with a 16-bit sample rate.
 These settings are in Preferences > Quality: